Have you heard this stat before?

 I used to get nervous talking about money.
 Thinking it made me sound greedy.
 But my faith tells me money is a means to serve others.
 When I think of what setting income goals means, it does not equate greed for me.

-It means not crunching the numbers every paycheck to see how much will go to which bills.
-And, it doesn't mean thinking twice about our grocery budget.
+It means not crunching the numbers every paycheck to see how much will go to which bill.

 It means offering some relief to my hard working husband and giving my family opportunities to live life to the fullest.